 In all classes, the handler shall direct their dog through the course without a collar or lead.
 No food, balls or other device may be used within ten (10) feet of the ring.
-The handlers may not carry anything with them into the ring, which might be construed to be an aid to the performance of the dog (such as a whistle, fanny pack or leash around their waist).
-Any violation of these rules would invoke a Elimination for that run.
+Any violation of these rules would invoke an Elimination for that run.

 Dogs must enter and exit the ring on leash and under control.
 The judge will indicate that the leash may be removed to start the run by saying, "Good Luck."
-The dog may not "play" with their leash at any time while in the ring or within ten feet of the ring.
-The leash must off the dog and be placed on the ground before the dog crosses the start line.
+The dog may not "play" with their leash at any time while entering the ring or within ten feet of the ring.
+A violation of this rules would invoke an Elimination for that run.
+The leash must be off the dog before the dog crosses the start line.
 Handlers must be sure to not throw the leash in a way that could hit the leash runner or other ring personnel.